SWaTEval/swateval.github.io/_sources/index.rst.txt

 Welcome to SWaTEval documentation!
 =======================================================

-This is the documentation page of the SWatEval framework.
+This is the documentation page of the SWatEval framework which has been presented in the following publication.
+Please consider citing our publication of you use our work in your research.

+    Borcherding, A.; Penkov, N.; Giraud, M. and Beyerer, J. (2023).
+SWaTEval: An Evaluation Framework for Stateful Web Application Testing.
+In Proceedings of the 9th International Conference on Information Systems Security and Privacy - ICISSP

 .. toctree::
    :hidden: